 Mayhaps the most important parameter of all is knowing how many calories your body needs in oder to maintain the current weight.
 This will allow you to be able to know how many calories you need to consume a day and plan your meals around it.

 The most universally accepted #1 weight loss factor is calorie deficit, CAL IN< CAL OUT.
 Thus you will be tracking your calories daily.
-Predominantly at the start, although I encourage you to do it all the way through.

 - Healthy living by British Nutrition Foundation.